Skip to Content

 The ModelPredictions

-The Holistic Universe Model produces specific predictions about astronomical values that differ from conventional theory.
+The Holistic Universe Model produces specific, testable predictions about astronomical values that differ from conventional theory.
 These predictions can be tested against future observations.

 All predictions are based on measurements from the 3D model.
 Every prediction on this page originates from values measured directly in the 3D Simulation — not from theoretical assumptions.
 The simulation produces raw data (year lengths, day lengths, precession periods, orbital parameters) using objective measurement functions; the predictions here follow from that data.
 See Analysis & Export Tools for how measurements are taken.